emzakit/xcom_ame_readme/README.md

 ## 🎧 Packs to start you off

-Eight of them, all free on the Workshop, all built with this app. **Subscribe and they turn up in Addons on their own** — nothing to unzip, nothing copied onto your drive.
+Free on the Workshop, all built with this app. **Subscribe and they turn up in Addons on their own** — nothing to unzip, nothing copied onto your drive.
+(And all 8 DJ personality packs come pre-bundled with the app binaries, so there's no need to subscribe to them separately!)

 ### 🎼 Soundtracks — they follow the game